 The piriformis is a small muscle located deep within the buttocks region.
-It is one of six muscles located behind the gluteus maximus (major outer muscle of the buttocks) which are known as the lateral rotator group.
+It is one of 6 muscles located behind the gluteus maximus (major outer muscle of the buttocks) which are known as the lateral rotator group.
 This group of muscles is responsible for rotating the femur in the hip joint.
 An individual can feel this muscle if they stand on a single leg and twist their body to one side.

-The piriformis, along with the other five muscles in the lateral rotator group, originates in the hip bone and attaches to the upper portion of the femur.
+The piriformis, along with the other 5 muscles in the lateral rotator group, originates in the hip bone and attaches to the upper portion of the femur.
 Specifically, the piriformis originates from the sacrum, the portion of the spine in the gluteal region, and exits the pelvis through a small hole known as the greater sciatic foramen to connect to the upper portion of the femur.

 The muscle fills the upper portion of the hole in the pelvis and inserts into the femur by a rounded tendon, often blending with other tendons in the region.

 The piriformis is innervated by the sacral plexus.
-The sacral plexus is a branching network of intersecting nerves which provides motor and sensory nerves throughout the posterior thigh.
+The sacral plexus is a branching network of intersecting nerves that provides motor and sensory nerves throughout the posterior thigh.
 Along with the host of disorders and issues which may arise in the piriformis itself, the sacral plexus may also become a source of pain due to trauma, nerve compression, vascular disease, or infection.

 Types of Piriformis Injuries

 The piriformis is a common source of pain in the buttocks and posterior leg.
 Pain in the piriformis can begin spontaneously or after an injury.
-When the piriformis becomes damaged and this damage is aggravated, the muscle goes into spasms.
+When the piriformis becomes damaged and is aggravated, the muscle goes into spasms.
 These spasms squeeze and irritate the nerves of the sacral plexus and create pain throughout the piriformis.

 Some common causes of piriformis pain or injury are: